Nancy Fischer has advice for all of the dancers out there: “Don’t ever dance in rubber-soled shoes on a smooth surface.”

-Peace of Mind
+The Peace of Mind in Life Plan Communities

-She had broken her other hip.
-“How could this possibly happen?”
-Pearson thought.
-“I play lots of bridge and am on the Regents Point council and the grounds committee chairman and I was going to miss all those activities.
-I hoped everyone would miss me!”
+“I thought, 'How could this possibly happen?'”
+Harriet said.
+“I play lots of bridge and am on the Regents Point council and the grounds committee chairman, and I was going to miss all those activities.
+I hoped everyone would miss me.”

 Clearly they did.
 Friends took the short walk to see her and brought whatever she needed: from clothes to her cell phone, tablet and mail.
-They offered encouragement, poking their head in the door to say hi.
+They offered encouragement, poking their heads in the door to say hi.

-“I have friends who don’t have this opportunity; they worry what they’re going to do if they need different care,” she says.
+I have friends who don’t have this opportunity; they worry what they’re going to do if they need different care,” she said.

-“Believe me, he was very happy I was at Regents Point,” she says.
+“Believe me, he was very happy I was at Regents Point,” she said.
 “He knew I was getting excellent care and that I had friends and he didn’t have to be here every day.
-He couldn’t have even if he had wanted to!”
+He couldn’t have even if he had wanted to.”